-"All standing orders heretofore issued for the Government of the late Army, should not happen as soon as you may expect, or my wishes prompt to, I request that Congress will be pleased to advert to my situation, and do me the justice to believe, that circumstances, and no want of inclination, are the cause of delay.
+Since my last of the 31st ultimo, I have been honored with your favor of the 22d, enclosing sundry resolves, which shall, in matters they respect, be made the rule of my conduct.
+The resolution relative to the troops in Boston, I beg the favor of you, Sir, to assure Congress, shall be attempted to be put in execution the first moment I see a probability of success, and in such a way as a council of officers shall think most likely to produce it; but if this should not happen as soon as you may expect, or my wishes prompt to, I request that Congress will be pleased to advert to my situation, and do me the justice to believe, that circumstances, and no want of inclination, are the cause of delay.

 It is not in the pages of history, perhaps, to furnish a case like ours.
-To maintain a post within musket-shot of the enemy, for six months together, without , and at the same time to disband one army, and recruit another, within that distance of twenty-odd British regiments, is more, probably, than ever was attempted.
-But if we succeed as well in the of which every Regiment has, or ought to have copies, are to be strictly complied with, until changed or countermanded."-Orderly Book, I January, 1776.
+To maintain a post within musket-shot of the enemy, for six months together, without NA, and at the same time to disband one army, and recruit another, within that distance of twenty-odd British regiments, is more, probably, than ever was attempted.
+But if we succeed as well in the last, as we have heretofore in the first, I shall think it the most fortunate event of my whole life.